 People in Nevada aged 21 and older are able to legally buy and possess:

 - Up to 1 ounce of marijuana, or

 - Up to one-eighth ounce of concentrated cannabis (also referred to by names such as “wax,” hashish or honey oil).

 Possessing more than these amounts is still illegal under NRS 453.336, Nevada's marijuana possession law.

 A first or second violation of NRS 453.336 is a Nevada misdemeanor drug offense, punishable by a fine of up to $600 for a first-time violation or up to $1,000 for a second offense.

 Despite the passage of Question 2, it is still against the law to use weed:

-- In public (other than in a retail marijuana store, if locally allowed);
+- In public (other than in a licensed social use venue, if locally allowed);

 - While driving or otherwise in physical control of any vehicle (including boats and airplanes);